 How we run:

 Ache is an entirely independent publication and exists without any external funding or advertising.
 All sales go directly to printing cost and keeping the magazine running.
 Everyone on the team volunteers to the magazine and no one takes a wage.
-As Ache is not generating a profit, we are currently unable to pay our contributors.
-If this means that you are unable to contribute to our magazine, we fully understand and respect that decision.
-As Ache continues to grow, we are applying for grants and funding opportunities, paying contributors is our priority.

 Everyone who has contributed to Ache has offered the magazine their work, time and enthusiasm.
 We are extremely grateful to each of our contributors, without them this magazine would not be possible.
 We are also incredibly grateful to everyone who has bought a copy of Ache, attended an event or a workshop, thank you for your generous support.